feiyueaaa/MCFDiffusion/README.md

-# The author is currently organizing and improving the relevant code and data.
+# The author is currently organizing the relevant code and data.
 Please wait patiently.